opnfv/opnfvdocs/docs/how-to-use-docs/documentation-example.rst

 ============

 Document source files have to be written in reStructuredText format (rst).
-Each file would be build as an html page and a chapter in PDF.
+Each file would be build as an html page.

 Here is an example source rst file :